wsilveiranz/LA-UnitTest-Demo-Integrate/Tests/README.md

 dotnet test --collect:"XPlat Code Coverage"
 ```

-### Visual Studio Execution

-1. Open `Tests.sln` in Visual Studio
-2. Build the solution (Ctrl+Shift+B)
-3. Open Test Explorer (Test → Test Explorer)
-4. Run individual tests or all tests

 ### VS Code Execution

-1. Install the C# extension
+1. Install the C# extension for VS Code
 2. Install .NET Core Test Explorer extension
 3. Open the Tests folder in VS Code
-4. Use the Test Explorer panel to run tests
+4. Use the Test Explorer panel to run individual tests or all tests
+5. Use the integrated terminal to run dotnet test commands

 ## Test Configuration